 - Aubury Estate – Warwickshire, UK

-- George Eliot Country Guided Tours – Warwickshire, UK
+- Eliot Country Guided Tours – Warwickshire, UK

 - Museum and Art Gallery – Warwickshire, UK

-- George Eliot – Chelsea Walk of London – Chelsea, London
+- Eliot – Chelsea Walk of London – Chelsea, London

 *This post contains affiliate links.
 If the product is purchased by linking through this review, The Literary Ladies Guide receives a modest commission, which helps maintain our site and helps it to continue growing!